Education

 In this course, students will explore research, theory, and best practices related to effective classroom management and assessments.
 Topics will include establishing an environment for learning, organizing and managing instruction, developing assessments and using results to design effective instruction for all students, coping with daily challenges, and developing relationships with students, staff, and parents.
 This course is part of the post-baccalaureate online licensure program.

-ED 446: Disciplinary Literacy & Methods for Secondary Education
+ED 446: Disciplinary Literacy & Methods for Middle Grades and Secondary Education

-ED 447: Disciplinary Literacy for Math, English Language, & Social Science
+ED 447: Disciplinary Literacy for English, Language Arts, Science & Social Science

 In this course, teachers will explore and analyze research-based practices for teaching social studies, science, and English Language Arts, as well as ways to engage students in disciplinary literacy for each content area.
 Teachers will acquire the pedagogical skills necessary for teaching a wide range of literacy methods in the content areas, as well as assessment and instruction of foundational reading skills, strategies to develop reading and comprehension of narrative and informational text to build discipline-specific knowledge, methods of differentiating instruction for all learners, and selection of appropriate instructional materials.
 This course is part of the post-baccalaureate online licensure program.